hhh2012aa/New-Blockchain-solution-of-international-trade/README.md

 1. Replace Letter of Credit (L/C) with smart contract to manage transaction payments.

-2. Smart contract programming language: Solidity Blockchain platform: Ethereum
+2. Smart contract programming language: Solidity.

+3. Blockchain platform: Ethereum.

-3.Remember to switch the account when simulating differnent identity.
+4. Remember to switch the account when simulating with differnent identities.

 4.[Quorum](https://github.com/jpmorganchase/quorum) is based on Ethereum provides the feature of private contract, it is the most suitable blockchain platform to run on.